OPT-Engine: Benchmarking the Limits of LLMs in Optimization Modeling via Complexity Scaling

 \section{Introduction}

-Recent advances in frontier large language models (LLMs)~\cite{achiam2023gpt, team2023gemini, team2024gemini, liu2024deepseek, guo2025deepseek} have shown promising progress on optimization problem modeling and solving.
-By automatically interpreting natural language descriptions into precise mathematical models, and subsequently generating feasible solutions, current state-of-the-art LLMs significantly lower the barrier to entry for complex optimization techniques, facilitating their accessibility to a broader range of non-experts and accelerating the field's democratization~\cite{antoniou2007practical,luenberger1984linear}.
+Recent advances in frontier large language models (LLMs)~\cite{achiam2023gpt, team2024gemini, liu2024deepseek, guo2025deepseek} have shown promising progress on optimization problems modeling and solving.
+By automatically interpreting natural language descriptions into precise mathematical models, and subsequently generating feasible solutions, current state-of-the-art (SOTA) LLMs significantly lower the barrier to entry for complex optimization techniques, facilitating their accessibility to a broader range of non-experts and accelerating the field's democratization~\cite{antoniou2007practical,luenberger1984linear}.

-In parallel, specialized benchmarks~\cite{lu2025optmath,huang2025orlm, yang2024benchmarking,jiang2025large} have emerged to systematically assess LLMs' performances in optimization modeling.
-Such benchmarks supply curated problem instances alongside canonical solutions, including variable assignments and objective values derived from expert-collection~\cite{huang2025orlm} or semi-synthetic pipeline~\cite{lu2025optmath}.
-While these benchmarks establish a gold standard for aggregate accuracy, they remain largely confined to static evaluation on fixed-scale instances and are dominated by college-level, textbook-style problems that fail to capture real-world complexity.
+In parallel, specialized benchmarks~\cite{lu2025optmath,huang2025orlm, yang2025optibench,jiang2025large} have emerged to systematically assess LLMs' performances in optimization modeling.
+By providing curated problem instances paired with canonical solutions derived from expert curation \cite{huang2025orlm} or semi-synthetic pipelines \cite{lu2025optmath}, these benchmarks serve as a rigorous baseline for evaluation.
+However, they remain largely confined to static evaluation of aggregate accuracy on fixed-scale instances and are dominated by textbook-style problems that fail to capture real-world complexity.
 For instance, network-flow tasks in the challenging OptMATH benchmark typically feature instances with around five nodes, which is insufficient to stress high-dimensional constraints and combinatorial challenges inherent in real-world applications.
-In contrast, the symbolic planning domain has pioneered extensible frameworks like PlanBench~\cite{valmeekam2022large}, which establish a paradigm for scaling problem complexity via procedural world-state transitions.
+In contrast, the symbolic planning domain has pioneered extensible frameworks like PlanBench~\cite{valmeekam2023planbench} and Zebralogic~\cite{lin2025zebralogic}, which establish a paradigm for scaling problem complexity via procedural world-state transitions.
 Since optimization modeling focuses on the optimality of solutions within a rigorously defined space of variables and constraints, it requires an evaluation paradigm that is distinct from the feasibility focus of planning.
 An extensible benchmark built on this premise is essential to probe the robustness of LLMs when faced with complexity that vastly exceeds existing benchmarks.